SY Cangarda: History

-Present day
+Recent History

 In 2004, Rutherford's Boatshop in Richmond, California began a full restoration and modernization funded by Marin, California resident Bob McNeil, the yacht's owner.
 The Cangarda’s original hull and keel required rebuilding, laser mapping and computer modeling, and CAD/CAM technology was used throughout.
 The restored hull was welded, fitted with trim and stabilizer tabs, and equipped with modern generators and other technology to automate the ship as much as possible.

 The original Sullivan triple expansion main engine, the six additional steam engines powering auxiliary machinery, and the anchor windlass were reconditioned, and new pipe was fitted throughout.

 The existing coal-fired 1911 Almy boiler was replaced with a modern forced-draft oil-fired boiler, and the original condensor was reconditioned for use.
 Both masts are new, as are the decks.
 In addition, as much of interior was reinstalled as possible, using the original Cuban mahogany woodwork.
 The restoration was completed in 2009.

 The Cangarda made a voyage to Brockville, Ontario, from June 4 to 5, 2011.
 Tours of the yacht were available during this time to members of the public, with all proceeds going to The Friends of Fulford Place, a volunteer group that raises funds for the restoration of Fulford Place National Historic Site.

 Fulford Place has many Cangarda models and artifacts, including the yacht's original china service.
 This china has not been returned to the ship despite attempts by the owner and restorers to return it to the vessel, and the renaming of the vessel by the Canadian senator who acquired it used.
-"Reproduction" china has been substituted onboard.
+"Reproduction" china has been substituted on board.'

+In 2015, Cangarda arrived at Front Street Shipyard in Belfast, Maine, where she underwent another refit.
+Over the following nine years, the shipyard maintained her during winters while she spent summer months cruising around the Maine islands under private ownership.

+In 2024, Cangarda was purchased by the Turkish tycoon Rahmi Koç and exhibited at the Rahmi M. Koç Museum of Istanbul.